 Tyrus Raymond Cobb was born December 18, 1886 in The Narrows, Georgia, the oldest of three children of William Herschel Cobb, a school teacher, and his 15-year-old wife Amanda Chitwood Cobb, who came from a prominent Georgia family.
-Young Ty developed a passion for baseball, and by the time he was 14 he was playing on the Royston, Georgia town team.
+Young Ty developed a passion for baseball — as did his younger brother Paul, who later spent nine years in the minor leagues — and by the time Ty was 14 he was playing on the Royston, Georgia town team.
 Cobb soon became a standout on the team and began to focus his energies on baseball, a development that did not please his father.

 In 1904 Cobb, encouraged by a Royston teammate who had had a failed professional tryout, contacted teams in the newly formed South Atlantic (Sally) League.
 He received a response from the Augusta (Georgia) Tourists, inviting Cobb to spring training provided the boy pay his own expenses, and offering him a contract for $50 per month, contingent on Cobb making the team.
 For young Tyrus, this was a dream come true, a chance to play professional baseball.
 His father tried to talk him out of the decision, but finally relented, telling his son, "You've chosen.
 So be it, son.
 Go get it out of your system, and let us hear from you."